3fsguideservice

 Angler holding freshly caught trout while standing in boat on river near Newport PA

-Rainbow trout caught while fishing in Newport PA from boat on lake
+Brown trout caught in fishing net in Newport PA

 BOOK THIS TRIP